tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

+---
+title: The Street Sign Protocol
-Someone recently asked me to explain what a computer "protocol" is.
+description: I explain what a computer protocol is.
+---
-This is one of those words that sounds more special than it is; you could just-as-accurately call it a language or an expectation.
+"Protocol" is one of those words that sounds more special than it is.
+The concept of a computer protocol might sound quite complex, but it's a rather generic concept that is something like a language, an expectation, and a social norm.

+The way a particular protocol works might be quite complicated, but I just want to explain the generic concept of a protocol.
+I'll explain this through two example protocols.

 ## The street sign protocol
-To make that more clear, I'll document a protocol that we might not usually think of a protocol.
+First, I'll document a protocol that we might not usually think of a protocol.
 Let's call it the Street Sign Protocol (SSP).

 To keep things simple, I'll actually document a simple version of the Street Sign Protocol.
 Let's call it the Simple Street Sign Protocol (SSSP).